 Planned Giving or Deferred Giving are giving opportunities that provide tax savings.
-Below are some giving opportunities to make a long term impact on BCS and provide tax savings:
+Below are some giving opportunities to make a long term impact on Banner and provide tax savings:

-Trusts – A trust can be structured to preserve assets for your family and BCS, as well as potentially provide a regular income to you or gift to the ministries of BCS.
+Trusts – A trust can be structured to preserve assets for your family and BCS, as well as potentially provide a regular income to you or gift to the ministries of Banner.
 There are multiple variations of trusts.
-A trust can be established with a minimum gift of $50,000 to BCS.
+A trust can be established with a minimum gift of $50,000 to Banner.

 Wills – Your will is a legal document that allows you to dictate the distribution of your assets upon your death.
 We provide extensive help in the establishment of your will by employing a confidential Will and Trust Planning Guide.
 This remarkable tool is free for the asking by emailing Jeff Hammer at email@example.com.

 Appreciated Assets/Stock – The donation of appreciated assets provides an opportunity for the donor to avoid capital gains tax, to make a significant gift to this ministry, and to take a charitable deduction.
 Appreciated assets can be used to fund both annuities and trusts.